Care Evolution Logo Care Evolution

 Summary

 This policy provides guidelines for security researchers conducting vulnerability discovery.
 It describes what systems and types of research are covered, how to send us vulnerability reports, and how long we ask security researchers to wait before publicly disclosing vulnerabilities.
+This policy also describes CareEvolution’s bug bounty program: what systems are in scope, what sorts of testing are permissible, and the per-impact monetary award ranges for reported vulnerabilities.

 Authorization

 If you make a good faith effort to comply with this policy during your security research, we will consider your research to be authorized.
-We will work with you to understand and resolve the issue quickly, and CareEvolution will not recommend or pursue legal action related to your research.
+We will work with you to understand and resolve the issue quickly, and CareEvolution® will not recommend or pursue legal action related to your research.
 Should legal action be initiated by a third party against you for activities that were conducted in accordance with this policy, we will make this authorization known.

 Guidelines